 Overview of Central Park, photo by Werner Elmker

-During Art Walk, Aug 2017, photo by Werner Elmker
+During Fairfield First Friday's in Aug 2017.
+Photo by Werner Elmker

 Fairfield's Central Park was originally round, but in 1902 the streets were paved with brick into a square.
 See 1907 photo.